stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 * Invert the image programmatically at load-time (makes loading slower).

-None of these actaully resolve the root problem, a better solution is to perform the flip _once_ when the OBJ model is constructed off-line.
+None of these actually resolve the root problem, a better solution is to perform the flip _once_ when the OBJ model is constructed off-line.

 The following adapter flips the vertical texture coordinate: